platformps/casestudy.fullstack_webapplication/README.md

 ### Problems
 * Project will not run on same database of two seperate deployments, will give errors: 'User name does not have a default'
   * Passwords are not set to be very secure, so it is up to you to make strong passwords
-  * Google will say 'Passwords for localhost:8080'
+  * Google will say 'Passwords for localhost:8080 have been breached.'
   * Put in your own password
   * Not set to delete users
   * Permissions are not set to anything but Admin, so anybody with access can delete other peoples posts